-But a lot of hard work has gone into the 2013 Kenya elections to avert the catasrophy of 2007 when more than 1000 people died in post election violence.
+But a lot of hard work has gone into the 2013 Kenya elections to avert the catasrophe of 2007 when more than 1000 people died in post-election violence.
 We’ve seen cutting edge innovation from Kenya’s famous tech entrepreneurs to monitor and control violent incidences, careful international advocacy from regional monitors (including my client, the former President of Zambia Rupiah Banda), and a more responsible overall tone by the campaigns.

 Apart from an incident in Mombasa where an extremist group attacked others resulting in about 14 deaths, the pre-election period has generally passed as a peaceful.
 Predominately, messages of peace and the importance to concede the outcome of the poll irrespective of the winner were communicated to candidates.

 The backlash to bad media coverage has turned into comedy on social media.
-International news channel CNN in its pre-election coverage aired a documentary from the Rift Valley – the spotlight for the 2007 bloodbath – showing apparent Kikuyus prepare for any sort of attack from their Luo counterparts.
+International news channel CNN in its pre-election coverage aired a documentary from the Rift Valley – the spotlight for the 2007 bloodbath – showing Kikuyus preparing to defend themselves from any sort of attack from their Luo counterparts.
 The CNN report was seen by many as far out-of-touch, making CNN the main target of criticism.